-A Content Creator at Learning Works for Kids, Ryan creates videos and artwork for the Learning Works for Kids YouTube Channels, Twitch Channel, and Website.
 As an avid gamer he has been holding a controller in his hand before he could walk.
-With the only other hobbies coming to him as natural as games being Art and Video Editing.
+With the only other hobbies coming to him as natural as games being Art and Video Production.
 Ryan recently graduated the University of Rhode Island achieving a Bachelors of Fine Arts with a focus on Digital Art & Design and Video Production.

 Erin Churchill, Live Instructor